absolunet/docs-node-ioc/src/docs/06_going-deeper/09_translation/en.md

 All the translations can be found in your application, under the `resources/lang` folder.

 By default, the `translations.yaml` file is used as the default one.
-All the existing translations in this file can be directly referred.
+All the existing translations in this file can be directly referred to.

 ```yaml
 Hello, world!: